SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 ##### Stopping periodic offloading

-Click **Active** in an offloading card to stop the periodic offloading.
+Click the **Active**/**Inactive** toggle in an offloading card to stop the periodic offloading.
 Then the scheduler stops scheduling new jobs; active jobs will complete.

 ##### Viewing the execution status